ImtiazAhmed01/Dev_portfolio1/README.md

 # Developer Portfolio – Frontend Developer Technical Assessment

-Welcome to my submission for the Frontend Developer role at **Raintor Ltd.** This project is built as part of the technical assessment, focusing on UI design implementation, responsiveness, component architecture, accessibility, and code quality using the **Next.js** framework and modern frontend best practices.
+ This project is built as part of the technical assessment, focusing on UI design implementation, responsiveness, component architecture, accessibility, and code quality using the **Next.js** framework and modern frontend best practices.

 ## 🌐 Live Demo